isabella232/advertising-cloud.en/help/user-guide/measurement/innovid-reporting.md

 # Innovid Reporting {#innovid-reporting}

-Engagements can be tracked within the TubeMogul UI in the&nbsp; [Full Report](campaign-reporting/full-report.md): Overview tab and at the Sites level for optimization.
+Engagements can be tracked within the TubeMogul UI in the  [Full Report](campaign-reporting/full-report.md): Overview tab and at the Sites level for optimization.

 [ ![innovid 1](assets/innovid-1.jpg)](assets/innovid-1.jpg) [ ![innovid 2](assets/innovid-2.jpg)](assets/innovid-2.jpg)